 - require owners to undertake specific fencing work and repairs

-- issue fines if a pool fence does not meet legal requirements
+- issue fines if a pool fence does not meet legislation requirements.

-Our officers, under certain circumstances, may also enter upon the land and do what is necessary to make the swimming pool fence comply.
+Our compliance officers, under certain circumstances, may also enter the land and do what is necessary to make the swimming pool fence comply.

-- Always keep your fence in good repair and regularly check that all gates, doors and window locks are in working condition.
+- Always keep your fence in good repair and regularly check that they are structurally sturdy, there is no rust and that all gates, doors and window locks are in working condition

 A secure pool is no substitute for responsible adult supervision